MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/dispmprt/nc-dispmprt-dxgkddi_protected_callback.md

 ## -parameters

+### -param MiniportDeviceContext

+[in] A handle to a context block associated with a display adapter.
+The display miniport driver's <a href="..\dispmprt\nc-dispmprt-dxgkddi_add_device.md">DxgkDdiAddDevice</a> function previously provided this handle to the DirectX graphics kernel subsystem.

-### -param ProtectedCallbackContext [in]
+### -param ProtectedCallbackContext

-      A pointer to driver-defined information that was specified in a previous call to <a href="..\dispmprt\nc-dispmprt-dxgkcb_exclude_adapter_access.md">DxgkCbExcludeAdapterAccess</a>.
+[in] A pointer to driver-defined information that was specified in a previous call to <a href="..\dispmprt\nc-dispmprt-dxgkcb_exclude_adapter_access.md">DxgkCbExcludeAdapterAccess</a>.

-### -param ProtectionStatus [in]
+### -param ProtectionStatus

-Status of the display adapter's protected state.
+[in] Status of the display adapter's protected state.
 If STATUS_SUCCESS, the adapter was successfully protected from access.
 A failure status code indicates that the adapter is not protected.

-#### - MiniportDeviceContext [in]

-A handle to a context block associated with a display adapter.
-The display miniport driver's <a href="..\dispmprt\nc-dispmprt-dxgkddi_add_device.md">DxgkDdiAddDevice</a> function previously provided this handle to the DirectX graphics kernel subsystem.